-Grow Radishes in Containers
+A Guide to Growing Radishes in Containers

-Twenty three days from start to finish!
-Yes, that's the exact amount of time it takes radishes to grow from a tiny seed into a pick-able mature root.
-Now, I don't really know what you consider to be fast, but from a gardening standpoint, twenty three days is extremely quick!
+Twenty-three days from start to finish!
+Yes, that's the exact amount of time it takes radishes to grow from a tiny seed into a pickable mature root.
+Now, I don't really know what you consider to be fast, but from a gardening standpoint, twenty-three days is extremely quick!
 Off the top of my head, I can't think of a vegetable crop that grows faster.

-Plant Identification - Radishes
+Plant Identification: Radishes

 Radishes are a small root crop belonging to the Brassicaceae family.
-These cousins of other cole crops such as broccoli and cauliflower, have been cultivated for centuries.
+These cousins of other cole crops, such as broccoli and cauliflower, have been cultivated for centuries.
 Growing in many different shapes, colors, and sizes, radishes are a popular crop around the globe.

-- Binomial Name - Raphanus sativus
+- Binomial Name: Raphanus sativus

-- Family - Brassicaceae
+- Family: Brassicaceae

-- Spring Varieties - Growing in the cooler weather of spring and autumn, these are the radishes that we associate with most often.
+- Spring Varieties: Growing in the cooler weather of spring and autumn, these are the radishes that we associate with most often.
 Often round or oblong, these radish varieties stay relatively small and have a shorter storage life.
 Spring varieties are best eaten fresh.

-- Winter Varieties - Less known in the public's view, winter varieties such as Daikon and Spanish black are great storage radishes.
-These radishes generally grow much larger (6–10+ inches long), and are great for storage in cellars.
+- Winter Varieties: Less known in the public's view, winter varieties such as Daikon and Spanish black are great storage radishes.
+These radishes generally grow much larger (6–10+ inches long) and are great for storage in cellars.
 Winter radishes are normally planted in late summer for an autumn harvest.

-Noteworthy Heirloom Radish Varieties -
+Noteworthy Heirloom Radish Varieties

-- Potting Soil - Radishes really aren't too picky when it comes to potting soil either, but they will do best in soil that drains well and is high in organic matter.
-A well composted organic potting soil will do great.
+- Potting Soil: Radishes really aren't too picky when it comes to potting soil either, but they will do best in soil that drains well and is high in organic matter.
+A well-composted organic potting soil will do great.

-- Sunlight - Growing radishes need a good amount of sunlight to sustain fast growth and root production.
+- Sunlight: Growing radishes need a good amount of sunlight to sustain fast growth and root production.
 Prepare to provide your radishes with at least 6-8 hours of direct sunlight daily.

-- Adequate Water - If the potting soil used to grow radishes dries out too much, or too often, it can cause radish roots to become fibrous.
-On the other hand, over watered and soggy soils can promote root rot.
+- Adequate Water: If the potting soil used to grow radishes dries out too much, or too often, it can cause radish roots to become fibrous.
+On the other hand, overwatered and soggy soils can promote root rot.
 To avoid these conditions, water the potting soil frequently, but always ensure that the soil and container are able to freely drain away excess water.

-Planting & Growing Radishes -
+Planting and Growing Radishes

 Whereas many garden vegetables need to be started indoors and then transplanted outside, radishes can easily be sown directly into their final container outdoors.
 There's absolutely no need or sense in transplanting radish seeds.